check-spelling/mariadb-server/scripts/sys_schema/README.md

 Some of the sys schema views are calculated as initial (optional), overall, delta:

 * The initial view is the content of the view at the start of this procedure.
-  This output will be the same as the the start values used for the delta view.
+  This output will be the same as the start values used for the delta view.
   The initial view is included if @sys.diagnostics.include_raw = 'ON'.
 * The overall view is the content of the view at the end of this procedure.
   This output is the same as the end values used for the delta view.